kmazurczyk/AirBnB-Price-Predictor/README.md

 ### Problems

 We initially sought to add AirBNB property value, square footage, type of residence, age of building, evidence of renovations from civic property valuations data.
 However both AirBNB and civic property datasets are intentionally anonymised to protect property owners.
 We were not able to tie data points to specific listings.
+We were also unable to take advantage of the random forest's robustness to outliers as our sample size was not large enough to overwhelm the outliers present.